oaramirez89/hangman-server/README.md

 java -jar target/hangman-server-0.0.1-SNAPSHOT.jar
 `

-Make sure you are in the hangman-server/hangman-server directory when starting server.
+Make sure you are in the hangman-server/hangman-server directory when building and starting server.

 Once server is started use Postman or curl to test as follows.